Earnkhay/Earnkhay/README.md

 Web developer with a passion for creating great user experiences, building responsive and functional web pages.
 I work with JavaScript, VueJs, React, Nuxt.js, Nodejs, Express and firebase to create amazing websites and web applications.

 *   🌍  I'm based in Lagos
-*   🖥️  See my portfolio at [Nk-portfolio](http://nkjulia-portfolio.netlify.app/)
+*   🖥️  View my portfolio at [Nk-portfolio](http://nkjulia-portfolio.netlify.app/)
-*   🧠  I'm learning Nodejs and react
+*   🧠  I'm learning Nodejs and Nuxt.js
 *   🤝  I'm open to collaborating on interesting projects
 ### Skills
 <p align="left">